DEWETRON/TRION-SDK/docs/01_Quickstart/Quickstart.rst

 wrap around handling and therefore not used.

-.. note:: The samples are stored in a ring buffer.
+.. note:: The samples are stored in a circular buffer.
 When iterating the buffer
     you have to look for the buffer end and implement the wrap around handling.